Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Introduction

-Another stream of literature considers the identification of finite dimensional parameters, viewing permanent unobserved heterogeneity as a nuisance parameter. \textcite{ aguirregabiria2018sufficient} consider the identification of homogeneous parameters in the presence of fixed effects in a particular DDC model.
-They adopt the conditional likelihood approach of \textcite{chamberlain1980analysis} and use particular sequences of choice variables to difference away the fixed effect. \textcite{chernozhukov2013average} provide a semiparametric estimator that is robust to set identification of the finite dimensional parameter.
+and thus their Assumption 3(ii) which requires $k\left(w_{t}, \bar{w}_{t}, w_{t-1}, \bar{w}_{t-1}, x^{*}\right)$ to vary in $x^{*}$ fails if the state transition $f_{X_{t}|X_{t-1},Y_{t-1},X^{*}}$ does not depend on $X^{*}$. \textcite{williams2019nonparametric} also makes this point.} For example, my assumptions rule out type-specific transition functions (e.g., \textcite[Section 3.2]{kasahara2009nonparametric}) or unobserved heterogeneity that is first-order Markov (e.g., \textcite{hu2012nonparametric}).
+See also \textcites{williams2019nonparametric,higgins2023identification} as well as the general review \textcite{compiani2016using}.

+Several other papers have analyzed persistent unobserved heterogeneity in DDC models from a partial identification perspective.
+For instance, \textcite{aguirregabiria2018sufficient} focuses on (point) identification of a subvector of the model parameters, treating permanent unobserved heterogeneity as a nuisance parameter.
+The related \textcite{aguirregabiria2021identification} considers a DDC model with fixed effects.
+Some general approaches that allow for set identification include \textcite{chernozhukov2013average,berry2022compiani}.
+Compared to these papers, I provide conditions for point identification of the DDC model.
+The paper is also related to the large literature on identification of the distribution of continuous unobserved heterogeneity in binary response models.
+One stream exploits a linear index and full support covariates, while leaving the distribution of random preference shocks unspecified (\textcite{ichimura1998maximum,lewbel2000semiparametric,gautier2013nonparametric}, among others).
+Relative to these papers, a DDC model yields a non-linear index with additive parametric preference shocks.

 The seminonparametric estimator I propose is based on \textcite{heckman1984method}.
-Similar `fixed grid' estimators have been analyzed for both the parametric and static cases \parencite{fox2011simple,fox2016simple}, and are increasingly used in applied work \parencite[e.g.][]{nevo2016usage,illanes2019retirement}.
+Similar `fixed grid' estimators have been analyzed for both the parametric and non-dynamic models \parencite{fox2011simple,fox2016simple}, and are increasingly used in applied work \parencite[e.g.,][]{nevo2016usage,illanes2019retirement}.

+\textbf{{Notation:}} For a random variable $X$, $\mathrm{Supp}(X)$ and $f_X$ denote the support and probability density (or mass) function.